 The developmental approach puts emotions in the forefront of importance.
 Not paying attention to our children’s emotional expressions comes at a high cost because we miss out on that window into our child’s world—what makes him/her tick and what will help him/her respond to us and then feel safe enough to initiate interactions with us.

 Challenges to the developmental way of thinking

 Parents have a pre-conceived idea of what their children should be doing by a certain age.
 They see other children learning and developing and want to make sure their child is keeping pace.

-When learning of their child’s developmental delay, parents feel even more pressure to see their children acquire familiar skills.
+When learning of their child’s developmental difference, parents feel even more pressure to see their children acquire familiar skills.

 Development works at its own pace, though.
-Due to their unique biologies, children with developmental delays have difficulty mastering early emotional developmental milestones on a neurotypical timeline.
+Due to their unique biologies, children with developmental differences have difficulty mastering early emotional developmental milestones on a neurotypical timeline.

 This, in turn, makes it very difficult for them to master the skills that parents see other children acquiring so easily on a neurotypical timeline as well.